creativetechnologylab/CTLPrinter/README.md

 For this module to work, you need to install PDFKit: `npm install pdfkit`

+You also need to install the drivers necessary if using a USB printer.
+See the **Drivers** section

+## Drivers

+### Mac OS

+Install the .pkg file found in /Drivers/MacOS

+### Raspberry Pi

+Download the zip folder found in /Drivers/RaspberryPi

 ## Usage

 This example is a bare minimum to print some text to the printer.